elastic/kibana/docs/visualize.md

   - *From an existing visualization* Pick an existing visualization and make changes to it.
 - **Step 2:** Choose a visualization type from the list of currently available visualizations.

-Once the visualization wizard is complete you will be presented with the "visualization editor".
+Once the visualization wizard is complete you will be presented with the *visualization editor*.

 ## Visualization Editor